The Bulgari Villa

 Best places to eat and drink in

 Indonesian food is as diverse as its cultures and is reason on its own to visit the country.
 Its cuisine has been influenced by many parts of the world over the centuries, and particularly India, China and Europe when the early settlers and traders came to the islands.
-Today Indonesian food is a delight and many dishes such as nasi goring, rendang and satay and popular the world over.
+Whether you are staying in a luxury villa with a private chef or decide to venture into the local resorts Indonesian food today is a delight and many dishes such as nasi goring, rendang and satay and popular the world over.

 Best time to visit